Skip to main content

 3. Configure the network interface on the server.

-4. Optional: Forward the server ports to the Internet.
+4. Optional: forward the server's ports to the Internet.

 Port forwarding is performed on the firewall.
-To connect to it, use the data we send in the ticket after the firewall order.
-The list of ports used in the work, the purpose of their use and default values can be viewed in the table below Used ports.
+The list of ports that are used in the work, the purpose of their use and their default values can be viewed in the table below Used ports.

 https://<ip_address>:<port>